 - Biblical reasons why it’s important to accept our current life season (without succumbing to a defeatism mentality); and

-- how God accepts of our current phase.
+- that God accepts our current phase.

 But the question remains: HOW?
+How can we accept our current season?

 I know your journey is unique, and it can’t be dictated by a tidy list.